AnonymusElephant/DH2323-Project/README.md

 ## Documentation

 The whole developing process is documented in our [project blog](Blog.md).
-A [project rapport](rapport.pdf) is also available, formally summarizing the project, reflecting on learning outcomes and contributions.
+A [project report](report.pdf) is also available, formally summarizing the project, reflecting on learning outcomes and contributions.